 The Purple Door will move the agency forward as we continue to provide life-saving and life-enhancing services while at the same time work with citizens to transform our communities.
 Some may believe it to be a lofty goal, but should the goal of a community without violence be considered such?

-In January 2018, the Women’s Shelter of South Texas will be celebrating its 40th anniversary.
+In January 2018, the Women’s Shelter of South Texas celebrated its 40th anniversary and unveiled our new name The Purple Door.
 Our hope is that we will honor our past and the literal thousands of women, men, and children that have called our shelter home or availed themselves of our services by opening the door to a future where no one is afraid to be in their own home; the door to a future where healthy relationships are nurtured; the door to a new beginning – The Purple Door.